quacksouls/bitwalk/plan.md

   - No need to upgrade RAM and Cores.
   - Now is a good time to start implementing some kind of logger.
 Use the logger to log main events in your scripts.
 Use the logger in `hnet.js`.
+  - Purchase all augmentations from the faction Sector-12.
+  - Upgrade home RAM as high as possible.
+  - Purchase as many levels of Neuroflux Governor as possible.
+  - Install the augmentations and soft reset.
+  - Restart the script `early-deploy.js` for some passive income.

 - [ ] Farm Hack XP
+  - Join the faction Tian Di Hui.
+Requirements are:
+    - Travel to Chongqing, New Tokyo, or Ishima.
+    - At least $1m.
+    - At least 50 Hack.
   - Write a script `hgw/xp.js` to farm Hack XP from joesguns.
   - Use botnet to farm Hack XP from joesguns.